Lennart05/toponym/README.md

 listing all locations which end in -itz in Germany.

-For the purpose of plotting outputs of `top()` and edited data frames, we offer the `mapper()`function.
-This accepts a user-defined title, legend, colors, and groups.
+For the purpose of plotting outputs of `top()` and edited data frames, we offer the `mapper()` function.
+This accepts a user-defined title, legend, colors, groups and more.
 An example using the previously created data frame is the following, where occurrences of -witz and -itz east of a 10.5 longitudinal line are displayed:

 ``` r
 itz_east <- data_itz[data_itz$longitude > 10.5,]